JAForbes/pr-release/README.md

                         Commits updated changelog and creates new npm/github/etc release.
                         Should run on every relevant merge event.

-    --refresh
-    --refresh-clean

-                        Recreate the source branch from the current target branch ref.
-                        Automatically migrates open PRs, and updates the default branch on the repository.

-                        --refresh-clean will also delete the old source branch while --refresh will simply rename it as <source>-archive-<timestamp>

   actions-yml

                         Scaffold Github actions yml files